pdminimal/sandbox/README.md

 Experiments.

+## Text Segmentation
+It is an experimental implementation of my text segmentation algorithm without grammar knowledge.

+## Program visualizer
+It is aiming to visualize the runtime process of python, including the implementation of the interpreter.

 ## License
 Zero-Clause BSD
 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted.